 - Ideally put the container under the bed-base and/or cot.

 - Ensure it is out of reach of children as when the crystals breakdown, they leave a liquid in the base of the container.

 - Follow the advice and directions on the product labels!

 - Contact us for advice what to do with mould problems.

 A Correct Base Is Extremely Important

 Organature use the same ‘Bonnell’ spring as is used by many mattress manufacturers.
 This type of spring must be properly supported on a non–flexible or, very low flexible, solid slat panel base.

 Any mattresses made with these springs should be supported on a correct slat base, ideally made from Australian hardwood.

-Since this article was composed and published on our website, Organature are now producing Australian made, Australian hardwood, bed bases, cots, cradles and a range of furniture including for the nursery.
+Organature produce Australian made, Australian hardwood, bed bases, cots, cradles and a range of household and nursery furniture.